Skip to content

 Does Focused Addiction Recovery accept Medicaid?

 Yes.
 According to SAMHSA data, Focused Addiction Recovery accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific NC Medicaid plan.
 Call (910) 994-8605 to verify your benefits.

 What level of care does Focused Addiction Recovery offer?